TheClothar/PDF_analyzer_AI_repo/README.md

 This is a PDF analyzer

 In order to run the latest version of the code download the sentence encoder via the sentence_encoder.sh file

+Enter your unique API key in the env.example file.